mduke751/Animal-Trading-Card/README.md

 # Animal Trading Card
-a web-based trading card, from my knowledge of HTML and CSS, depicted of my favorite animal.
+A web-based trading card, from my knowledge of HTML and CSS, depicted of my favorite animal.
 ## _Notes_

 ---